Santa Clarita Valley History In Pictures

 Newhall, California

-Silver screen star and Newhall icon William S. Hart built this theater at the corner of Spruce and Eleventh Streets in 1940, six years before his death.
-The structure was used as a theater through the 1960s and still stands as the home of American Legion Post 507, which was chartered on December 5, 1934.
+Silver screen star and Newhall icon William S. Hart built the American Theater for the American Legion at the corner of Spruce and Eleventh Streets in 1941.
+Construction started in December 1940, six years before Hart's death.
+The structure was used as a theater until 1965 and still stands as the home of American Legion Post 507, which was chartered on December 5, 1934.

 Bill Crowl, president of the Friends of William S. Hart Park (1999), writes: